 The way he (Meursault) sees it, why should he feel remorse?
 It's not as though he's ever been able to feel it before.

 Meursault realizes that he has been judged to be intelligent by the prosecutor, which somehow makes him worse for having committed the murder; he doesn't really understand this logic.

-The prosecutor now speaks of Meursault’s soul; he says he peered into it and found nothing.
-He concludes Meursault’s crime is worse than parricide (murdering of one's family member), the other hot case of the day and the trial that is to follow.
+The prosecutor now speaks of Meursault's soul; he says he peered into it and found nothing.
+He concludes Meursault's crime is worse than parricide (murdering of one's family member), which is the other hot trial of the summer.
 The prosecutor pushes for the death penalty, on the grounds that Meursault has no place in a society whose fundamental rules he ignores.

 Meursault's head spins; the heat of the afternoon is getting to him.

 The judge asks him for final words.
 He stands up to tell the jury that he never intended to kill the Arab… that he only did so because of the sun.
 Everyone laughs, in that "Ha-ha, we're going to kill you legally" kind of way.

 Meursault's attorney requests that trial be reconvened in the afternoon.